useforgefitness/forgefitness-privacy/index.md

 If you choose to connect an Oura Ring, you paste a personal access token (created by you on Oura's website) into the app.
 Then:

-- The app talks **directly to Oura's API** ‚Äî and to nothing else ‚Äî to read your own nightly sleep summaries (HRV, lowest heart rate, sleep time).
+- The app talks **directly to Oura's API** — and to nothing else — to read your own nightly sleep summaries (HRV, lowest heart rate, sleep time).
 - The token is stored **in the iOS Keychain on your device** and is sent only to Oura, only to read your data.
-We never see it ‚Äî the app has no servers.
+We never see it — the app has no servers.
 - Oura's handling of your data is covered by
   [Oura's privacy policy](https://ouraring.com/privacy-policy).
-- Disconnecting (Profile ‚Üí Oura Ring ‚Üí Disconnect) deletes the token from your device immediately.
+- Disconnecting (Profile → Oura Ring → Disconnect) deletes the token from your device immediately.
 - If you never connect Oura, the app makes **no network requests at all**.